-Queen's Court Residential College
+Queen's Court Residential College: Home of the ILC

 At Queen's Court, in-hall classes and special community-building events provide students with an intimate residential setting.
 Making use of an elegant common lounge for quiet study, evening discussion and debate, and community programming, students in Queen's Court develop strong, lasting friendships.